AqwamCreates/DataPredict/docs/HighValueProjectTutorials/LowRiskSystems.md

 ## Retention Systems

 The worse case scenario is that the model either predicts too early or too late for appropriate intervention.
 The former leads to flooding a lot of events that could lead to player getting engaged, while the latter scenario is and equivalent of you not having a model to intervene and the player will leave anyways.
-This is only applicable if your intervention contributes positively to the players' progress without any difficulty such as resource multiplier, rare item spawn, rare event spawn and so on.
+This is only applicable if your intervention contributes positively to the players' progress without introducing any difficulties such as resource multiplier, rare item spawn, rare event spawn and so on.

 * [Creating Low-Risk Time-To-Leave Prediction Model](RetentionSystems/CreatingLowRiskTimeToLeavePredictionModel.md)